JasonN3/openvox_modules/domain_join/AD_Setup.md

 For a description of RBAC, please check out DNSStuff's description of [what is RBAC](https://www.dnsstuff.com/rbac-vs-abac-access-control#what-is-rbac)

 ### Access to specific machines
 - For each machine create two groups.
 Both groups will include the short name of the machine.
-One of the groups will be for machine specific `SSH` access and the other will be machine specific `SUDO` access
+One of the groups will be for machine specific `SSH` access (Referred to as `Machine_SSH_Access` for the rest of the doc) and the other will be machine specific `SUDO` access (Referred to as `Machine_SUDO_Access` for the rest of the doc)
   Example:
   ```
   *DOMAIN* Linux *hostname* ssh access